aep-dev/api-linter/docs/rules/0148/declarative-friendly-fields.md

 ## Details

-This rule looks at any resource with a `google.api.resource` annotation that includes `style: DECLARATIVE_FRIENDLY`, and complains if it does not include all of the following fields:
+This rule looks at any resource with a `aep.api.resource` annotation that includes `style: DECLARATIVE_FRIENDLY`, and complains if it does not include all of the following fields: